LindseyGunderson/PHP-Ecommerce-Website/README.md

 ## Installation
 #### Database
 In order this application to run, you will need to connect to a MySQL server.
 MAMP is suggested.
 Once you've created the database, use the included sql file to set up the structure of your database.
-You can add or remove products to fit yoru needs for testing.
+You can add or remove products to fit your needs for testing.

 ### Connections
 In order to connect to your database, you will need to add your credentials to `inc/config.php`.
 Make all variables match your development environment.